 Shapers get both the big picture and the details right.
 Dalio’s own view is that:

 Shapers trend to share attributes such as intense curiosity and a compulsive need to make sense of things, independent thinking that verges on rebelliousness, a need to dream big and unconventionally, a practicality and determination to push things through all obstacles to achieve their goals, and a knowledge of their own and others’ weaknesses and strengths so they can orchestrate teams to achieve them… They can hold conflicting thoughts simultaneously and look at them from different angles.
 They typically love to knock things around with other really smart people and can easily navigate back and forth between the big picture and the granular details, counting both as equally important.

 If you enjoyed this, you might like:

 I’m sure Dalio would agree that it’s always good to consider alternative views.
 This Harvard Business Review article considers Why Visionary Leadership Fails.

 Dalio’s analysis of visionary leaders does fall victim to survivorship bias.
 Read Entrepreneurs, beware survivorship bias for a full explanation.

-Adopt these 3 habits of mind to become a better leader in a complex world, from the book Changing on the Job: Developing Leaders for a Complex World (Amazon UK, US) by Jennifer Garvey Berger.
-The author is an expert on adult development theory as it relates to leaders.
+For another angle on leadership, read my own post: Adopt these 3 habits of mind to become a better leader in a complex world.
+It is a summary of key leadership lessons from Jennifer Garvey Berger’s book Changing on the Job: Developing Leaders for a Complex World (Amazon UK, US).
+The author is an expert on adult development theory as it relates to leadership.